emaphp/eMacros/README.md

 }
 ```

-This package instantiates the *PlusMin* class and defines the symbol which will be associated with it.
+This package adds a new symbol and assigns it to a new *PlusMin* instance.

 ```php
 namespace Acme;